xoxosweden.com

 Bonfires are lit, on beaches, on hilltops, in parks and on private properties and when the crackling of the fire is at its height, a number of people, often men, step forward, many of them wearing peaked caps with white tops (resembling the high school graduates caps).
 The group proceeds to sing a number of songs, usually the same every year and all over the country and maintain that the evening marks the end of winter and the beginning of spring.

-The singing becomes even more organized on May First, "Första Maj" when student and men's choirs gather on university steps and in parks all over the country.
-Events you don't want to miss right now: Film festivals, Strindberg, Raoul Wallenberg and bonfires..
+The singing becomes even more organized on May First, "Frsta Maj" when student and men's choirs gather on university steps and in parks all over the country.
+Events you don't want to miss right now, check www.nordstjernan.com/calendar

 There's an American organization of Swedish singers, read more here; www.nordstjernan.com/news/organizations/915/ or visit the organization's website www.auss.org